 If you drive a typical number of kilometers annualy with your motorcycle, a tyre's tread will wear out, long before the rubber compound does.
 In general the average lifespan of a tyre is six years from their production/manufacture date, regardless on the tread left.

-When you had to fix your tyre
+When you had a puncture

 For tubeless tyres: Remember that if you inserted a plug into your tyre when fixing a puncture, that it is a temporary fix only.
 If the puncture was on the sidewall, replace the tyre.
 If the puncture was in the middle of the tyre on the contact patch, you must take the tyre to a reputable tyre fitment centre to install a gaiter or mushroom plug.
 A gaiter or mushroom plug is a permanent fix and you can safely utilise the rest of the tyre life safely.
 You might have an insurance issue if you have an accident and the tyre has only a temporary plug fix.